Twins vs. Red Sox Player Props Betting Odds

 Correa Stats

-- Correa has recorded a base hit in two games in a row.
-In his last five games he is hitting .211 with a double and a walk.
+- Correa will look for his fourth straight game with a hit in this contest.
+In his last five games he is hitting .222 with a walk.

 Correa Recent Games